 Paris Agreement targets

-Based on this BAU range, we project Saudi Arabia’s NDC emissions level to be around 860–1100 MtCO2e in 2030.
-This represents an 11–13% reduction from the estimated BAU range but an increase of approximately 35–72% above 2015 levels, or 416–562% above 1990 levels.
+Based on this BAU range, and due to the uncertainties around the contributions of emissions reductions from land use and forestry, we project Saudi Arabia’s NDC emissions level to be anywhere between 520–800 MtCO2e in 2030, excluding LULUCF.
+This represents an approximate change of -19% to +24% compared 2019 levels, or 146–275% above 1990 levels.

-We rate the proposed 2030 reduction target levels as “Critically insufficient” when compared to domestic pathways (derived from global least cost modelled domestic pathways).
-The “Critically insufficient” rating indicates that Saudi Arabia’s internationally supported target in 2030 reflects minimal to no action and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.
+We rate the proposed 2030 reduction target levels as “Highly insufficient” when compared to domestic pathways (derived from global least cost modelled domestic pathways).
+The “Highly insufficient” rating indicates that Saudi Arabia’s NDC target against modelled domestic pathways in 2030 leads to rising, rather than falling, emissions and is not at all consistent with the 1.5°C temperature limit.
+If all countries were to follow Saudi Arabia’s approach, warming could reach over 3°C and up to 4°C.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 We evaluate the target as: Target information incomplete.

 For our full Saudi Arabia's net zero analysis click here.